FAQs

 Custody and placement: Wisconsin defines custody as the power to make major decisions in a child’s life, such as religion, education, and medical care.
 Joint custody involves both parents cooperating in making these decisions.
 Sole custody means only one parent makes these decisions.
 Placement is how the child’s time is divided between the parents.
 A parent may have primary placement, meaning the child lives with that parent the majority of the time, while the other parent has secondary placement, commonly referred to as visitation.
 Increasingly, parents have shared placement of the children, and a flexible schedule is worked out to maximize each parent’s time with the kids, while taking into consideration how structure and routine is important for a child.

-If either custody or placement is in dispute in a divorce, the court orders that both parties go to mediation, which is a meeting between yourself, your spouse, and a neutral counselor/mediator who will help the two of you reach an agreement on your own.
-If this is successful, the counselor will reduce the terms of the agreement to writing, and will have both spouses sign it.
-If mediation is not successful, the Court appoints an attorney to represent the children’s best interests.
 This attorney is called a Guardian Ad Litem.
 The attorney will do an investigation, sometimes assisted by a social worker, to determine what placement and custody arrangements will be best for the children.
 The guardian ad litem then makes a recommendation to the court.
 If the parties still cannot reach an agreement on these issues, despite the guidance given by the Guardian ad Litem, the court will hold a trial, and the parties must present evidence to the court of why his or her position should prevail.

 Child support: Normally, the court will order a spouse who does not have primary placement of the children to pay a certain percentage of his or her income to the spouse with primary placement.
 If placement is shared, both parties’ incomes factor in the decision of what is an appropriate amount of support.
 Parties who engage in Collaborative divorce often find themselves using the state support guidelines as a starting point, rather than as an ending point.